Questions about your application, project or event, with regard to the coronavirus?

 We are trying to carry out the activities as normally as possible.
 Nevertheless, in some cases, due to the current circumstances, the processing period of applications may take longer than 3 months.
 We kindly ask for your understanding.

 Meetings of assessment committees will in principle continue as planned, but will be held remotely through conference calls.
-For the time being, the measures taken will apply until 19 May; on the basis of the national guidelines that will be decided at that time, the Mondriaan Fund will also make a decision about continuation.

 As you may understand, this situation requires some adjusting on our part as well.
 We would therefore like to request that you conduct your communication with contact persons of the Mondriaan Fund via email, as much as possible.
 You can find them here.